-The CPA credential is bestowed upon individuals with an appropriate bachelor’s degree, has passed the rigorous CPA exam and met the minimum experience requirement (generally 2 years).
-In addition, CPAs are required to uphold a code of ethics and complete a minimum amount of continuing professional education each year.
+The CPA credential is bestowed upon individuals with an appropriate bachelor’s degree, has passed the rigorous CPA exam and met the minimum experience requirement (generally two years).
+CPAs are also required to uphold a code of ethics and complete a minimum amount of continuing professional education each year.

 Personal Financial Specialist (PFS)

-The PFS designation is granted by the American Institute of Certified public Accountants (AICPA).
-Applicants must first earn the CPA designation and demonstrate knowledge and experience in personal financial planning through examinations and/or certification.
+The PFS designation is granted by the American Institute of Certified Public Accountants (AICPA).
+Applicants must first earn the CPA designation and demonstrate knowledge and experience in personal financial planning through examinations and certification.

 Chartered Financial Analyst (CFA)

-The CFA is a professional credential offered through the CFA Institute to investment and financial professionals.
-It requires the passing of a rigorous 3 part examination and appropriate experience in the analysis of investments.
+The CFA professional credential offered through the CFA Institute to investment and financial professionals.
+It requires the passing of a rigorous three-part examination and appropriate experience in the analysis of investments.
 CFA charter holders are required to uphold a code of ethics.

 The CFP® professional designation is offered through the CFP Board.
 It requires completing 18 to 24 months of study, passing a rigorous ten-hour exam, and working for three years as a financial planner or doing a two-year apprenticeship with a CFP® professional before earning the designation.
 CFP® professionals are required to uphold a code of ethics and complete a minimum amount of continuing professional education every two years.